devopsbygani/k8-admin/README.md

 > **Note:**
 > Role and RoleBinding are used for namespace-level resource access, e.g., for pods, services, deployments, etc.
+> ClusterRole and ClusterRoleBinding  this is not specific to namespace. this is cluster levele access. [persistentVolumes,nodes,namespaces, etc.]
 ---

 ### Step 4: Integrating IAM with EKS using `aws-auth` ConfigMap